 We perform an impairment analysis based on the difference between the carrying amount and fair value after grouping the underlying loans into the applicable strata.
-In response to the significant change in the composition of our MSR portfolio as a result of recent acquisitions, our stratum are defined as conventional (i.e. conforming to the underwriting standards of Fannie Mae or Freddie Mac), government insured (loans insured by FHA or VA), non-Agency (i.e. all private label primary and master serviced loans except non-Agency prime) and non-Agency prime (loans generally conforming to the underwriting standards of Fannie Mae or Freddie Mac).
+In response to the significant change in the composition of our MSR portfolio as a result of recent acquisitions, our stratum are defined as conventional (i.e. conforming to the underwriting standards of Fannie Mae or Freddie Mac), government insured (loans insured by FHA or VA) and non-Agency (i.e. all private label primary and master serviced loans).